 This decision addresses reductions made by the State Controller's Office (Controller) to Pasadena Area Community College District's (claimant's) reimbursement claims for fiscal years 1999-2000, 2000-2001, and 2001-2002 under the Health Fee Elimination program.
-Over the three fiscal years in question, the Controller reduced costs totaling \$375,941, finding that (1) the claimant overstated indirect costs by not using either the OMB Circular A-21 or the Form FAM 29C methodologies, and (2) understated offsetting health fee revenues that were collected by the claimant, based on the Controller's review of documentation provided to the Chancellor's Office supporting enrollment data during the audit years.
-The claimant also questions adjustments made by the Controller based on prior payments on the program to the claimant.
+Over the three fiscal years in question, the Controller reduced costs totaling \$375,941, finding that: (1) the claimant overstated indirect costs; and (2) understated offsetting health fee revenues that were collected by the claimant.